pippinbarr/SNAKISMS/process/SNAKES.md

 ***keys move everything (and turn the snake) so the world moves on the screen***

-### Narcissism
-Heavily branded as being about me and my work?

-Quotes about me appear on the screen as the "apples" and can be consumed for points.
-The snake probably gets longer and thus over time being such a "monster" consuming my praise gets out of hand and you die?

-***praise appears on screen as text, you eat the text, no apple***

 ### Positivist
 "doctrine that that which is not observable is not knowable"